Impact

 The weight of water use

 In the last century water use increased at almost twice the rate the world’s population grew.
 On average agriculture accounts for 70% of global freshwater withdrawals.
-The production of Solein lightens the load by requiring only a fraction of water needed for agricultural food production.
+The production of Solein lightens the load by requiring only a fraction of the water needed for agricultural food production.

 Solein land use efficiency